joelparkerhenderson/ooda-loop/README.md

 [Schwerpunkt](https://www.wikipedia.org/wiki/Schwerpunkt): literally "hard, difficult, heavy" point.
 Usually: center of gravity, focus of main effort, focus and direction. heuristic device (conceptual tool or thinking formula) to make decisions from tactics to strategy about priority.
 None of these forms is sufficient to describe the universal importance of the term and the concept of Schwerpunktprinzip.
 Every unit in the army, from the company to the supreme command, decided on a Schwerpunkt through schwerpunktbildung, as did the support services, which meant that commanders always knew what was most important and why.

+## A Discourse on Winning and Losing

+A Discourse on Winning and Losing - By John R. Boyd.

+Abstract: To flourish and grow in a many-sided, uncertain and ever-changing world that surrounds us, suggests that we have to make intuitive within ourselves those many practices we need to meet the exigencies of that world.
+The contents, hence the five sections that comprise this Discourse, unfold observations and ideas that contribute toward achieving or thwarting such an aim or purpose.
+Specifically:

+* "Patterns of Conflict" represents a compendium of idea and actions for winning and losing in a highly competitive world;

+* "Organic Design for Command and Control" surfaces the implicit arrangements that permit cooperation in complex, competitive, fast moving situations;

+* "The Strategic Game of ? and ?" emphasizes the mental twists and turns we undertake to surface schemes or designs for realizing our aims or purposes;

+* “Destruction and Creation” lays out in abstract but graphic fashion the ways by which we evolve mental concepts to comprehend and cope with our environment;

+* “Revelation” makes visible the metaphorical message that flows from this Discourse

 ## Resources